stat545ubc-2025/mini-data-analysis-Wangchen-Xu/milestone2/mini-project-2.md

 <!--------------------------- Start your work below --------------------------->

+First of all, both question have many exist data, so we don’t need to tidy or make up some extra data list, and they are suitable for many tasks in the previous part.
+Secondly, all these `price` and `achievements` data are easy to plot by using class method – dplyr and ggplot.
+Lastly, personally speaking, I am interested in these two questions, as I haven’t noticed the relationship between achievement and game price before, and price problems are just very common to every game fans.
 <!----------------------------------------------------------------------------->

 Now, try to choose a version of your data that you think will be